The Global Solutions to Cartan's Realization Problem: Solutions to Cartan's Realization Problem

 \subsection{Strongly complete realizations}

 We saw in the previous paragraph that source fibers of $G$-integrations give complete solutions/$G$-realizations, but not every complete solution arises as a source fiber.
-So we need now to address the question: \begin{itemize} \item Which complete $G$-realizations are source fibers of some $G$-integration? \end{itemize} Examining the proof of Theorem \ref{thm:complete:int} one finds (compare with Corollary \ref{cor:integration:realizations}):
+So we need now to address the following question. \begin{itemize} \item Which complete $G$-realizations are source fibers of a $G$-integration? \end{itemize} Examining the proof of Theorem \ref{thm:complete:int} one finds the following result (compare with Corollary \ref{cor:integration:realizations}).